Skip to main content

 METHODS

-2. Heat the wok over medium-high heat with 3 tbsp of cooking oil and sauté the diced onion until translucent.
-Stir fry the diced Chinese sausages until fragrant.
-Add in the carrots, sweet corn kernels and French bean, stir-fried, and incorporated well with the onion and sausages.
+2. Heat the wok over medium-high heat with the remaining cooking oil from sauté the shrimp heads.
+Add in the diced onions and sauté it until translucent.
+Add in the carrots, French bean, and shrimps, stir-fried until all the ingredients well incorporated well with the onion.

 3. Add in the mashed salted egg yolk and white, stir fry evenly until the colour turns yellow enough and the yolk becomes creamier and sandier.
 Add leftover rice and stir constantly until all the rice is coated with salted egg yolk.